prillcode/payload-enhanced/README.md

 ## 📚 Extended Walkthrough

-**SQLite for Local Development**: By default, this template is configured to use SQLite for local development, which creates a local database file and requires no additional setup.
-This makes it perfect for getting started quickly without needing to configure a separate database server.
+**PostgreSQL for Development**: By default, this template uses PostgreSQL in a Docker/Podman container for local development.
+This matches production database technology, ensuring migration consistency and eliminating development-to-production database differences.
+While SQLite is available via DATABASE_URI configuration, PostgreSQL is recommended for a professional development workflow.

 ### Payload CMS

 1. When you run the dev server with `pnpm dev`, Payload reads your configuration from `src/payload.config.ts`, which defines:
-   - Database connection (SQLite for local development)
+   - Database connection (PostgreSQL via Docker/Podman for local development)
    - Default Collections (Payload defaults): Users, Media
    - Custom Collections (added by this Template): Accommodations, Activities, and Pages
    - Admin UI settings